davison/ha-sinkhole/vip-manager/README.md

 ## Privileges

-The `vip-manager` container requires root privileges and additional capabilities to manage network interfaces and IP addresses.
+The `vip-manager` container requires root privileges and additional capabilities to manage network interfaces, kernel netfilter tables and IP addresses.
 These are defined in the systemd unit file.

 ## Documentation